-The Southeastern Center of Robotics Education, or SCORE, is an Auburn University outreach initiative designed to more effectively develop and deliver robotics education to K-12 students and teachers.
-The SCORE program centralizes the robotics education activities already underway in Auburn’s College of Sciences and Mathematics, College of Engineering and Auburn University Aviation Center, and provides a mechanism for growth in the area of robotics education outreach.
-The SCORE initiative is the only center of its kind in the country.
+The Southeastern Center of Robotics Education, or SCORE, is an Auburn University outreach center designed to more effectively develop and deliver robotics education to K-12 students and teachers.
+The SCORE program centralizes the robotics education activities already underway at Auburn University, and provides a mechanism for growth in the area of robotics education outreach.
+Programs offered through SCORE reflect Auburn University’s committment to research, outreach and instruction as a land, sea and space grant institution by using robots on the land, in the air and on the water.
+SCORE is the only center of its kind in the country.

 “The Southeastern Center of Robotics Education serves to inspire and prepare future generations of STEM professionals by developing and delivering student robotics programs, online robotics resources, and professional development for educators.”